 When oral bacteria infects the space between gums and a natural tooth we call it gum disease.
 It can happen to implants too, but there are different health concerns, so we give it a different name: peri-implant disease.

 It’s just as dangerous as gum disease and can even move faster.
 Without proper care your implant could start to loosen as bacteria eats away at the bone.
 This will eventually lead to necessary extraction or just loss on its own.
 If that happens you’re in a bad position: there might not be enough bone left to support another implant!

 If all this talk of disease, bacteria, and infection has you worried, don’t be!
 It might sound dire but peri-implant disease can be prevented, managed, and reversed with proper care.
 Whatever you do for natural teeth has to be done the same way, just with a bit more diligence!

 - Make sure you’re brushing your teeth twice a day for at least two minutes each time!
-Getting down around the gumline is super important, so hold your brush at a 45 degree angle to your gumline to ensure you’re giving it a good scrub.
+Getting down around the gumline is super important.
+To achieve this, hold your brush at a 45 degree angle to your gumline.
+This will ensure you’re giving it a good scrub.

 - Flossing daily is essential, especially if you have implants.
 By getting into the space between your teeth and down into the gumline you can extract bacteria and food particles.
 Proper flossing can even eliminate early signs of peri-implant disease.